When we get home, Dad confronts me.

 “Remember how I want you and Mike to dance at our show tomorrow?”

 “That’s okay, Tim.
-We know you have to cancel.”
+We know you must cancel.”

 “That’s it.
 We’re not cancelling.
 The show’s on and everybody has to do more because Jace is gone.”